modernweb-dev/rocket/site/pages/10--docs/20--basics/10--project-structure.rocket.md

 For most users, the majority of your files will live inside of the `site/pages/` and `site/src/` directory so that Rocket can optimize them in your final build.
 By contrast, the `site/public/` directory is the place for any files to live outside of the Rocket build process.

 If you put a file into the public folder, it will not be processed by Rocket.
 Instead it will be copied into the build folder untouched.
-This can be useful for specific file like `robots.txt` or `site.webmanifest` or sometimes for assets like images that you need in a specific location.
+This can be useful for specific files like `robots.txt` or `site.webmanifest` or sometimes for assets like images that you need in a specific location.